anthonyfuentes/algorithm_practice/README.md

-## Practice Implementing Algorithms
+# Practice Implementing Algorithms

-### Instructions
+## Install

-* Fork then clone this repo
+1. Fork this repo
+2. Clone the fork to your machine

+## Practice
-* Change RSpec example groups to active
+1. Change RSpec example groups to active
   - Remove ```before { skip }``` from the describe block you'd like to implement the solution(s) for
-* Implement algorithm that satisfies the specs
+2. Implement an algorithm that satisfies the specs
-* Repeat
+3. Repeat

 ### Optional

-* To get the most out of these practices, I would suggest writing out your solutions on paper or a whiteboard and debugging there as well
+* To get the most out of these practices, I  suggest writing out your solutions on paper or a whiteboard and only running the code after you've tested your solution with a couple of examples.